hapax/hapax.github.io/assets/visual-qft.md

 There is no law against this, but it does make the correspondence between points and arguments $k \in I$ ambiguous, unless we specify a direction to go around the loop.
-So let's just add some arrows:
+We can also add some arrows to make the direction clear:

 <figure>
     <div style="text-align:center"><img src